sheliak/galah_tools/README.md

 * `s.pivot` is the pivot number
 * `s.v` is the radial velocity (as measured by GUESS)

-##Modyfing spectra
+##Modifying spectra

 Spectra can be quickly modified (shifted for a specified v, normalized, etc.).
-A universal synatx is:
+A universal syntax is:
 ```python
 s.modifier(args)
 ```